edpaulacosta/pocacc/README.md

 The following commands are an example of how to run the method, using a dataset loaded into the package.

+# Code lines to run the method and visualize results
 library("podacc")
 data = amiodarone_tggates_29day_BMD
 head(data)